lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization.md

 1. **`container`** - assign a specific DOM element to contain the `**MRZResultView**` in.
 By default, when not specified, the MRZScanner creates its own container for this View automatically.

 2. **`toolbarButtonsConfig`** - configure the `MRZResultView` toolbar located in the footer in portrait mode, and on the right hand side of the screen in landscape.
 The **re-take button** takes the user back to the `MRZScannerView` to scan a new MRZ, discarding the previously scanned result.
 The other button is a **done button** that closes the scanner and destroys the `MRZScanner` instance.
 We explain how to use the `toolbarButtonsConfig` to customize this tool bar.
+The **cancel button** appears in place of the re-take button when the MRZ Scanner is launched with a static file instead of the standard camera UI.

 3. **`showOriginalImage`** (default value `true`) - show or hide the cropped image of the scanned MRZ document at the top of the View.
 Set this property to `false` to hide the image.

 4. **`allowResultEditing`** (default value `false`) - control whether or not the parsed text fields can be edited by the user.
 In certain cases, the MRZ text result parsed by the SDK may not exactly match the text present on the MRZ document.
 You may choose to allow the user to edit the result fields after cross-checking them with the info present on the document itself by displaying the original document with `showOriginalImage: true`.

+5.

 5. **`onDone`** - set a callback function to be executed upon exiting the MRZ Scanner workflow when the user clicks the *Done* button.
 This callback receives the MRZResult object representing the full MRZ result (including the scanned image and the parsed MRZ string) for further processing after closing the MRZ Scanner and entering the next stage of your application's workflow.
 Read more about implementing `onDone` in the [following section](#configuring-the-ondone-callback).